Lion of the Future

 The Lion of the Future, also known as Luigi De Laurentiis Award for a Debut Film, is an official award of the Venice Film Festival.
 Inspired by Cannes' Caméra d'Or, it is awarded to the best first feature film work presented in any section of the festival.

+Cameroonian filmmaker Bernard Auguste Kouemo Yanghu was the most recent winner for House of the Wind (2026), at the 83rd Venice International Film Festival.

+History

+As of 2026, the winner receives a cash prize of $100,000 USD, which is divided equally between the director and the producer.

-Among its winners are: Abdellatif Kechiche, Andrey Zvyagintsev, Brady Corbet, Xavier Legrand and Alice Diop.
+Among its winners are: Mahamat-Saleh Haroun, Abdellatif Kechiche, Andrey Zvyagintsev, Brady Corbet, Xavier Legrand, and Alice Diop.